AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-wilms-tumor-06/README.md

 ## Marker sets

 We first build a resource for later validation of the annotated cell types.
-We gather from the litterature marker genes and specific genomic alterations that could help us characterizing the Wilms tumor ecosystem, including cancer and non-cancer cells.
+We gather from the literature marker genes and specific genomic alterations that could help us characterizing the Wilms tumor ecosystem, including cancer and non-cancer cells.

-### The table CellType_metadata.csv contains the following column and information:
+### The table `CellType_metadata.csv` contains the following column and information:

 - "gene_symbol" contains the symbol of the described gene, using the HUGO Gene Nomenclature
 - ENSEMBL_ID contains the stable identifier from the ENSEMBL database